Communicating With Your Lawyer’s Office

 Lawyer Not Returning Your Phone Calls?

 Nothing is more frustrating for a client than when their lawyer won’t return phone calls.
-It’s almost as frustrating when clients won’t return phone calls – which is really surprising.
+It’s almost as frustrating when clients won’t return phone calls – which is surprising.
 “Hey!
-I’m calling to tell you about a good offer, so please call me back.”
-Please let your attorney know if you get a new phone number or email address.
-It’s a two way street.
+I’m calling to tell you about a good offer, so please call me back so I can put some money in your pocket.”
+Please inform your attorney if you get a new phone number or email address.
+It’s a two-way street.

 Why Lawyers Don’t Return Clients’ Phone Calls